maximkrouk/Convenience/README.md

 - Has the same interface.
 - Extendable.
-- Thread safe (exept of Permanent cache, thread safety for this cache will be provided later.)
+- Thread safe (exept of Permanent cache, thread safety for this cache will be provided soon.)

-**Interface**:
+#### Interface:

 Any storage provided via managers is accessible as key-value pairs.
 You may use strings, but you'll be getting warnings, because I deprecated this approach.
 Natively the framework advices you to use string based enums.